-- A. This course is a free elective. - B. This course serves as a General Education course in Mathematics. - C. This course meets a program requirement in Biology, Chemistry, Physics, Computer Science, Mathematics, Engineering Science, General Science / Pre-Health Professional, Pre-Medicine & Pre-Pharmacy and Information Systems & Technology A.S. - D. This course transfers as a first semester calculus course.
-Course transferability; for New Jersey schools go to the NJ Transfer website, www.njtransfer.org.
-For all other colleges and universities go their individual websites.
+- A. This course is a free elective and a Mathematics elective for all programs.. - B. This course serves as a General Education requirement in Mathematics. - A. This course meets a program requirement in Biology, Chemistry, Physics, Computer Science, Engineering Science, General Science / Pre-Health Professional, Pre-Medicine & Pre-Pharmacy and Information Systems & Technology A.S., Mathematics and in the Honor's College Program - C. This course transfers as a first semester honors calculus course.
+Course transferability: for New Jersey schools go to the NJ Transfer website, www.njtransfer.org.
+For all other colleges and universities go to their individual websites.